 50+ Book Ideas (and 11 Ways to Find Even More!)

 All the best books start life as great book ideas.
 For some, inspiration strikes during a morning shower.
 For others, creative writing is a more deliberate process.
-Even some of the most experienced authors develop their best stories from writing prompts — or use other writers’ tried-and-true strategies to gather book ideas from the world around them.
+Even some of the most experienced authors write their best stories from writing prompts — or use other writers’ tried-and-true strategies to gather book ideas from the world around them.

 The bottom line is: there’s no right way to get inspired.
 If you’re ready to kick writer’s block to the curb and start writing your novel, here are 50 fresh book ideas ripe and ready for writing — and 10 ways to come up with even more!

 If you’re searching for book ideas to get started with creative writing, there’s no better place to start than with Reedsy’s plot generator.
 It asks only that you choose your genre, then randomly supplies a protagonist, a secondary character, a plot, and a twist!
 For example, if you generate a plot for a romance novel, it might look something like this:

 You can lock in any elements you like and keep regenerating the rest until you hit upon the perfect combination.
 Here are a few more amazing plot ideas courtesy of our generator: